MicrosoftDocs/power-platform/power-virtual-agents/guidance/deflection-topic-enrichment-analysis.md

 ## Analyzing the Fallback topic conversations

-Power Virtual Agents has a built-in [Fallback](/power-virtual-agents/preview/authoring-system-topics#fallback) system topic that is set to trigger when the NLU model isn't able to find a matching topic for a given user query.
+Microsoft Copilot Studio has a built-in [Fallback](/power-virtual-agents/preview/authoring-system-topics#fallback) system topic that is set to trigger when the NLU model isn't able to find a matching topic for a given user query.

 If most Fallback topic conversations are escalated to a human agent – that is, not deflected – there's an opportunity to improve the deflection by addressing the usage patterns of the user that triggers fallback consistently.

 > [!TIP]
-> Topic enrichment is an offline data analysis exercise, focusing on repurposing such user queries that triggered the Fallback topic into triggering relevant topics in Power Virtual Agents.
+> Topic enrichment is an offline data analysis exercise, focusing on repurposing such user queries that triggered the Fallback topic into triggering relevant topics in Microsoft Copilot Studio.

 The analyzed user queries from the Fallback topic typically fall into these buckets: